MeerabRafeeque/Hostify-fyp/README.md

 Deputy RTs can mark attendance for multiple students at once with bulk operations support.

 ### 5. Room Allocation System
-Students can apply for rooms, and wardens can allocate rooms based on availability and student preferences.
+Students can apply for rooms, and Admins can allocate rooms based on availability and student preferences.

 ## Development Guidelines